christopher-besch/homepage/src/articles/03_installing_gentoo/installing_gentoo.md

 ```
 os-prober doesn't run at every boot, instead it only looks for any other bootable partitions when you `grub-mkconfig -o /boot/grub/grub.cfg` and makes grub aware of them.

+## Interjection: Installing Packages with Portage
+On Gentoo the Portage package manager takes care of compiling, installing, cataloging, uninstalling of programs and much much more.
+The slang word for installing something with Portage is to `emerge` that package.
+You can emerge a package with `emerge --ask [package name]`.
+Package names look like this: `media-gfx/gimp`, a category and the name of the program.
+Sometimes this command prompts you to set some USE flags.
+These can either be set in `/etc/portage/make.conf` [to affect all packages](https://wiki.gentoo.org/wiki/etc/portage/make.conf#USE) or in `/etc/portage/package.use` [to not alter the global USE flags](https://wiki.gentoo.org/wiki/etc/portage/package.use).
+My `make.conf` and `package.use` can be found in my [config collection](https://github.com/christopher-besch/configs) under the Gentoo section.

 ## Xfce
 I use the terminal emulator for **everything**.
 Usually nothing graphical, besides it and Firefox, is running.